 Nadezhda Filimonova defended her dissertation “The Practice of Climate Adaptation Governance in Arctic Cities: Understanding Local Policymaking Interactions in Norway and Russia” in November 2022.
 Her academic work focused on the roles of state-city and city-expert interactions and the impacts of climate change as drivers for local policymaking in municipal solid waste management and urban water management in the Arctic.
-She is a research fellow at the Belfer Centre for Science and International Affairs, Harvard University and an affiliated scholar at the Institute for Advanced Sustainability Studies Potsdam.
+She was a research fellow at the Belfer Centre for Science and International Affairs, Harvard University, and an affiliated scholar at the Institute for Advanced Sustainability Studies Potsdam.
+Dr. Filimonova is a postdoctoral researcher working on the project “Gas flaring-induced Black Carbon in the Arctic: Climate Change Impacts and Regulatory Challenges,” a collaborative effort between the University of Helsinki and the University of Lapland.
+She is also affiliated with the Arctic Governance Group at the Arctic Centre, University of Lapland, conducting research on environmental governance in the Arctic.

 Balkissa Daouda Diallo defended her dissertation “Governing Global and National Migration Nexuses: The Case of the Niger ‘Transit’ Region.” in May 2023 titled, Balkissa is currently a Post-doctoral Fellow at the African Centre for Migration and Society (ACMS) at the University of Witwatersrand in Johannesburg, South Africa.
 Previously, she was a lecturer at the University of Abdou Moumouni in Niamey, Niger.